Flood Estimation Handbook (FEH) Studies

 We are currently using FEH ReFH2 and WINFAP4 software.

-The FEH, published in 1999, is a development of the Flood Studies Report methodology of 1975 and includes two methods for flood estimation, the Statistical procedure and the Revitalised Flood Hydrograph (ReFH) rainfall-runoff method.
-The statistical procedure can provide a flood peak of a given return period at both gauged and ungauged sites.
-The ReFH method can also be used to estimate peak flows but in addition can also generate design flood hydrographs and be used to analyse observed storms.
+The FEH, originally published in 1999, is a development of the Flood Studies Report methodology of 1975 and includes two methods for flood estimation, the Statistical procedure (WINFAP) and the Revitalised Flood Hydrograph (ReFH) rainfall-runoff method.
+The statistical procedure can provide a peak flow estimate of a given return period at both gauged and ungauged sites.
+The ReFH method can also be used to estimate peak flows but in addition can also generate design flood hydrographs.

 Statistical and ReFH Methods

-Since the 1950's, flows in rivers have been systematically recorded and the analysis of this data is the basis of the statistical method.
+Since the 1950's, large numbers of river gauging stations have been systematically recording flows in rivers and the analysis of the data produced is the basis of the statistical method.
 The statistical method itself incorporates several possible methodologies but in any event is a two stage process.
-The first stage is to estimate the QMED flow, that is the 1 in 2 year flood.
-The second stage is then to derive a growth curve for the site, this determines the relationship between the QMED flow and other return period flows.
-Depending on the data available for the study site this might be done solely on the data for the study site or might be derived from similar sites with suitable data by use of a 'pooled analysis'.
+The first stage is to estimate the QMED flow, that is the 1 in 2 year return period flood.
+The second stage is then to derive a growth curve for the site, this determines the relationship between the QMED and other return period flows.
+Depending on the data available this might be done solely on the data for the study site or might be derived from similar sites with suitable data by use of a 'pooled analysis'.

-The ReFH method uses a mathematical model which estimates the losses to rain falling on the catchment, which includes infiltration into the ground, and routes the resulting runoff through the catchment.
-The model also estimates the initial base flow in the watercourse together with the increase in base flow caused by the infiltration of the rainfall into the ground causing groundwater levels to rise.
-The flow in the watercourse is the total of the runoff and the base flow.
+The ReFH method uses a mathematical model which estimates the losses to rain falling on the catchment resulting from evaporation, interception by plants and infiltration into the ground, etc and routes the resulting runoff through the catchment.
+The model also estimates the initial base flow in the watercourse and then the increase in base flow caused by the rainfall.
+The flow in the watercourse is the total of the runoff and the base flows.